-Legal entity is an individual, company, association, trust, partnership, proprietorship, corporation, or organisation that are recognized as having certain legal rights and obligations with legal capacity to sue and be sued in its own right, be accountable for illegal activities, enter into agreements or contracts, assume obligations, incur and pay debts.
-Legal entity types
+A legal entity is an individual, company, association, trust, partnership, proprietorship, corporation, or organization that is recognized as having certain legal rights and obligations with the legal capacity to sue and be sued in its own right, be accountable for illegal activities, enter into agreements or contracts, assume obligations, incur and pay debts.

-Business that has only one owner who fully controls and is responsible for everything within it, including all of the debts and liabilities.
-Partnership
+A business that has only one owner who fully controls and is responsible for everything within it, including all of the debts and liabilities.

 Involves two or more owners and divides into several types of partnerships: